 - Alternatively spend a few months together, in a completely different place.

 Before you decide to start a new life with your partner in a different place, you want to make sure that both of you are serious about having a relationship.
-For some couples, it means starting a family.
+For some couples, it means getting married or starting a family.

 It’s good to talk to your long-distance partner to know that your relationship is going in the right direction, and both of you are serious about moving in together.

-After you’ve met a few times, you may consider moving to live together.
+After you’ve met a few times, you may consider living together.
 The transition from a long-distance relationship to living together is not simple; there are several things to consider from both sides.

 When you are moving in after a long-distance, this is when your relationship begins.
 Moving in together is a big step for any couple.